vshih/sourcegraph-vim/README.md

 g:SOURCEGRAPH_GOBIN = "/path/to/gobin"
 ```

-### Verbose logging
+### Logging

-This setting gives verbose output from Sourcegraph for Vim to the Vim console, which can be helpful when troubleshooting Sourcegraph for Vim.
-Different levels of logging are available:

-No logging: `0`

-Only log symbols identified by godefinfo: `1`

-Log network calls: `2`

-Log all debugging information: `3`
+To see verbose out put from Sourcegraph for Vim, you can check the contents of the logging file.
+This logging file can be set in .vimrc, but by default, it is here:
 ```
-g:SOURCEGRAPH_LOG_LEVEL = 1
+g:SOURCEGRAPH_LOG_FILE = "/tmp/sourcegraph-vim.log"
 ```

 ## Godefinfo